-Lured by the gold rush, thousands of immigrants from China came to the United States in the mid-19th century.
-Most settled in California but some moved to the East Coast, specifically New York.
+Attracted by the gold rush, thousands of immigrants from China came to the U.S. in the mid-nineteenth century.
+Most of them settled in California, but some moved to the East Coast, specifically to New York.

-If after exploring Manhattan's Chinatown you want to discover more about Chinese culture, you can visit the Chinatowns of Queens and Brooklyn.
+If after exploring Manhattan's Chinatown, which is undoubtedly one of the best neighborhoods in New York, you want to discover more about Chinese culture, you can approach the Chinatowns of Queens and Brooklyn.

-Gentrification has displaced many Manhattan borough dwellers to the other two boroughs of New York.
-Many people say the vibe here is more genuine than the Lower East Side but, to me, it's just different.
+Gentrification has displaced many Manhattanites to the other two boroughs of New York.
+Many people say that the atmosphere here is more genuine than the Lower East Side but, in my opinion, it's just different.
 It's a matter of taste, really.